TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 Eat breakfast
 ```

-This is clearer than the broken version, but it can still be improved.
-"Make breakfast" and "cook food" may mean almost the same thing, so the cleaner version removes the repeated idea.
+This is clearer, but it can still be improved.
+"Make breakfast" and "cook food" may mean almost the same thing, so we can remove the repeated idea:

-Cleaner version:

 ```text
 Get ingredients